New York City declares monkeypox a public health emergency

 The announcement Saturday by Mayor Eric Adams and health Commissioner Ashwin Vasan said as many as 150,000 city residents could be at risk of infection.
 The declaration will allow officials to issue emergency orders under the city health code and amend code provisions to implement measures to help slow the spread.

-In the last two days, New York Gov. Kathy Hochul declared a state disaster emergency declaration and the state health department called monkeypox an "imminent threat to public health."
+In the last two days, New York Governor Kathy Hochul declared a state disaster emergency declaration and the state health department called monkeypox an “imminent threat to public health.”

 New York had recorded 1,345 cases as of Friday, according to data compiled by the Centers for Disease Control and Prevention.
 California had the second-most, with 799.